ServicePilot Agents

 Remove uninstalled Agents from the Agent list

-Until an Agent is uninstalled, removing it from the Agent list will not have the desired effect as the Agent will continue to communicate with ServicePilot and re-add itself to the Agent list.
+As long as an Agent is still installed and active, removing it from the list will have no lasting effect: it will continue to communicate with ServicePilot and will automatically re-register.